google-research/circuit_training/README.md

 $  cd circuit-training
 # Checks out the tagged version listed in the table in the releases section.
 $  git checkout v0.0.1
-# Installs the corresponding version of tf-agents along with Reverb and
+# Installs the corresponding version of TF-Agents along with Reverb and
 # Tensorflow from the table.
 $  pip install tf-agents[reverb]==x.x.x
 # Copies the placement cost binary to /usr/local/bin and makes it executable.